semapheur/fys-stk4155/project_3/report/report.md

 ### Comparison of Activation Function

 Following the grid search, we evaluated the stability of the neural PDE solver with different activation functions.
-The tests were conducted using the hidden layer configuration $(128, 64, 128)$, which was selected as a balanced choice, offering a good trade-off between performance and training time.
+The tests were conducted using the hidden layer configuration $(32, 128, 64)$, which was selected as a balanced choice, offering a good trade-off between performance and training time.
 The results are summarized in [](#table:1d-diffusion-activation).

 Interestingly, the sigmoid activation function performed relatively well, achieving a moderate final loss.
 This suggests that the sigmoid function is not prone to the vanishing gradient problem in this particular setup, which is often a concern in deeper networks.
-In contrast, the rectified linear unit (ReLU) function performed poorly, yielding a significantly higher final loss, indicating that it struggles to effectively approximate the dynamics of the heat equation.
+In contrast, the rectified linear unit (ReLU) function performed poorly, yielding a significantly higher final loss, indicating that it is unsuitable for approximating the heat equation.

 Leaky ReLU showed an improvement over ReLU as expected, but still lagged behind other activation functions in terms of stability and final loss.
 While it helps to alleviate the issue of dying neurons, it was not as effective as more complex activations.

-The exponential linear unit (ELU) produced a final loss similar to that of the sigmoid function, suggesting it has a comparable ability to capture the heat equation's dynamics.
-However, its performance was still outpaced by the hyperbolic tangent (tanh) function, which achieved lower loss at comparable computation cost.
+The exponential linear unit (ELU) performed comparatively to the sigmoid function, suggesting it is more suitable than (Leaky) ReLU to approximate the heat equation.
+However, its performance was still worse than the hyperbolic tangent (tanh) function, which achieved lower loss at comparable computation cost.
 Lastly, the Sigmoid Linear Unit (SiLU) activation function, also known as Swish, yielded the best performance overall, achieving the lowest final loss.
 However, it comes at the cost of slightly longer training times compared with tanh.

 :::{table} Comparison of activation functions used in the neural PDE solver, showing final loss values and corresponding training times.
-The models were trained with the hidden layer configuration $(128, 64, 128)$ for each activation function.
+The models were trained with the hidden layer configuration $(32, 128, 64)$ for each activation function.
 :label: table:1d-diffusion-activation
 :align: center